Tensegritics/ClojureDart/doc/GENERICS.md

 acceptOnlyStrings(objects.cast()); // still 👌 despite 42 being obviously not a string!
 ```

 `.cast` methods create wrappers whose purpose is only to lie on their static type.
-The lie will hold as long as we don't di anything that could betray it:
+The lie will hold as long as we don't do anything that could betray it:

 ```dart
 List<Object> objects = ["I'm a string", 42];